What Are Packaging Specifications?

 With one source of truth housing all the information related to product packaging, companies will find that reducing production errors and waste is much simpler.
 Using templates to house this data, companies are empowered to create products and packaging that meet the same quality standards, regardless of their home of production.

 The same consistency and standardization can also improve the customer experience by ensuring that they have a satisfactory experience while interacting with a product’s packaging

-And above all, one of packaging's main roles is the protection of the product.
+And above all, one of the packaging's main roles is the protection of the product.
 Well-defined specifications ensure that products are protected during transit, storage, and on the shelf where products are at risk of spoilage, contamination, and corrosion.

 When products hit the shelf, packaging also plays a huge role in brand representation and product differentiation.
-With clear specs to define this information, little room is left for ambiguity making it easier for both suppliers and manufacturers to understand what is expected of them and the packaging at hand.
+With clear specs to define this information, little room is left for ambiguity, making it easier for both suppliers and manufacturers to understand what is expected of them and the packaging at hand.

-The implementation of well-defined packaging specifications has far-reaching benefits.
-From enabling efficient operations to protecting the product and satisfying the end consumer.
+The implementation of well-defined packaging specifications has far-reaching benefits from enabling efficient operations to protecting the product and satisfying the end consumer.

-How to Create Effective Packaging Specifications
+How to Create Effective Specifications for Products and Packaging